 Spring 2013: Male #5-05 (aka #505) with his mate #15-04 (aka #415) arrived on the nesting grounds of Necedah NWR in Wisconsin on March 29, but the female was not seen after June 11.
 It appeared that she had died; all summer, a bird with a nonfunctional transmitter, assumed to be male #5-05, had been consistently observed on the pair's old territory but but with a new female: #23-10.

 Fall 2013: By November, tracker Eva Syszkoski suspected that Crane #5-05 had died—but In January 2014 she found him in Meigs County, Tennessee!
 He had paired up with a new mate: female #32-09.
 In more good news, parent-reared juvenile #22-13 was hanging around with this new pair!
 This is a good sign that the chick will have "adoptive parents" to help it survive winter and return to Wisconsin in spring.
 Well done, #5-05!

-Spring 2014: Pair #5-05 and #32-09 began migration from near the Hiwassee Wildlife Refuge in Meigs County, Tennessee, on 17/18 February, and their "adopted" youngster, 22-13 was still with them.
-They were reported in Hardin County, Kentucky, on 18 February and had arrived in Washington County, Indiana, by February 21.
+Spring 2014: Pair #5-05 and #32-09 began migration from near the Hiwassee Wildlife Refuge in Meigs County, Tennessee, on Februar 17 or 18, and their "adopted" youngster, 22-13 was still with them.
+They were reported in Hardin County, Kentucky, on February 18 and had arrived in Washington County, Indiana, by February 21.
 The pair was confirmed back at the Necedah NWR on March 28.
 By mid April this pair had a nest, which was still active when checked April 30, but they abandoned the nest in May.

 Last updated: 10/1/15